davidlatuno/FaceYourself/README.md

 # All-The-Feels
-Use Face++ to gather emotion data from a face image then request information based on keywords
+Use Face++ to gather emotion data from a user's face image then request youtube videos based on emotion keywords

 == In Class, 3/28/18 ==